axelarnetwork/axelar-core/docs/cli/axelard_start.md

 For profiling and benchmarking purposes, CPU profiling can be enabled via the '--cpu-profile' flag which accepts a path for the resulting pprof file.

-The node may be started in a 'query only' mode where only the gRPC and JSON HTTP API services are enabled via the 'grpc-only' flag.
-In this mode, Tendermint is bypassed and can be used when legacy queries are needed after an on-chain upgrade is performed.
-Note, when enabled, gRPC will also be automatically enabled.

 ```
 axelard start [flags]